WDI-SEA/twoodr/README.md

 Note that we are making an _MVP_, or Minimum Viable Product.
 In pretty much every project you do, you want to start off by identifying: What's the smallest, most bare minimum version of this project that I could build first, and then add onto?

+`As a user, I would like to express myself by making a twood.`

 You should create a js file, link it, and add code to it to perform the following steps:
 1. Select the input field, and harvest the current text value from it.
 (Hint: google something like "js get input text")
 1. We don't want to harvest this text value as soon as the page opens, we want it to happen once the user clicks the button.
 You need the `addEventListener` function!
 When encountering a tool for the first time, it is usually helpful to google "js [name of tool] exmaple" to see an example of how to use it.